Better React linting by switching from JSHint to ESLint

 }

 React support is done using a plugin.
-If you did global ESLint install, then the plugin should also be globally installed npm install -g eslint-plugin-react.
+If you did global ESLint install, then the plugin should also be globally installed npm install -g eslint-plugin-react

 The plugin contains plenty of React specific linting rules, such as prefer-es6-class, no-unknown-property etc.

-Interestingly jsx: true is in the ecmaFeatures.
+Interestingly jsx: true

 After installing ESLint and ESLint-plugin-react, I still got an error: Parsing error: Illegal import declaration

-I was missing "modules": true setting inside ecmaFeatures.
+I was missing "modules": true

 Running ESLint

-The main thing is that the command line tool eslint doesn't have any problems before installing any editor plugins as they all rely on it.
+doesn't have any problems before installing any editor plugins as they all rely on it.
 I am currently using Sublime Text, and it's plugin SublimeLinter-eslint.
 The installation is straightforward once you have ESLint installed.

 Which is same as command line output: